ProjectEvergreen/greenwood/www/pages/docs/server-rendering.md

 ### API

-In your _[page].js_ file, Greenwood supports three functions you can `export` for providing server rendererd configuration and content:
+In your _[page].js_ file, Greenwood supports three functions you can `export` for providing server rendered configuration and content:
 - `getFrontmatter`: Static [frontmatter](/docs/front-matter/), useful in conjunction with [menus](/docs/menus/) or otherwise static configuration / meta data.
 - `getBody`: Effectively anything that you could put into a [`<content-outlet></content-outlet>`](/docs/layouts/#page-templates).
 - `getTemplate`: Effectively the same as a [page template](/docs/layouts/#page-templates).